Olive Checkland: Personal life

-On 8 September 2004, Checkland died of heart failure while residing with one of her children in Swansea.
+On 8 September 2004, Checkland died of heart failure, aged 84, while residing with one of her children in Swansea.
 She predeceased all five of her children.

 Personality and legacy

 The obituarist for The Times noted that Checkland sought for formality in relationships and was regularly addressed not by her forename but as "Mrs. Checkland".
 In April 2001, the Japan Society presented her with their annual award in recognition of her "contributions to Anglo-Japanese relations".
 The Checkland Memorial Fund, which was named after the historian, provides postgraduates researching economic and social history in Scottish universities with financial support.
 The University of Glasgow Archive Services holds a collection related to Olive Checkland.
 They include her personal papers and photographs relating to her work.